Professor Zahir Irani

 The research group that I developed explores how to increase organisational efficiency and effectiveness through better exploiting information technology and resulting business systems, and through an increased understanding of their impact on human and organisational processes.

 I recently led a Government funded project that researched the future directions of electronic Government such that 'e-participation' lies at the genesis of the Government's transformational agenda.
-I also continue to be actively involved in the supervision of a number of the School’s PhD students.
+I also continue to be actively involved in the supervision of a number of the College’s PhD students.

 I find it particularly exciting to guide and encourage students to carry out research at doctoral level.
 In terms of research dissemination, I was rated by Information & Management, the leading Information Systems journal, as being its most productive European author."